top of page

 Feroze B. Mohamed, PhD, FASFNR

-4:45 – 5:00 Review SPM Processing and Resting State fMRI with Question and Answer Session
+4:45 – 5:00 Review SPM Processing and Resting State fMRI with Q&A Session

 All Faculty